List of countries that prohibit paramilitary organizations outside government armed forces: Guinea-Bissau

-Article 55.3. of Guinea-Bissau constitution prohibits any armed, military, militarized or paramilitary associations.
+Article 55.3. of the Constitution of Guinea-Bissau prohibits any armed, military, militarized or paramilitary associations.

 Article 55.3.
 Armed, military, militarized and paramilitary associations are not allowed, nor organizations that promote racism or tribalism.

 Iraq

-Article 9.B. of Iraq constitution prohibits the formation of military militias outside the framework of the armed forces.
+Article 9.B. of the Constitution of Iraq prohibits the formation of military militias outside the framework of the armed forces.

 Article 9.B.
 The formation of military militias outside the framework of the armed forces is prohibited.

 Kazakhstan

-Article 5.3. of Kazakhstan constitution prohibits any formation of unauthorized paramilitary units.
+Article 5.3. of the Constitution of Kazakhstan prohibits any formation of unauthorized paramilitary units.

 Article 5.3.
 Formation and functioning of public associations pursuing the goals or actions directed toward violent change of the constitutional system, violation of the integrity of the Republic, undermining the security of the state, inciting social, racial, national, religious, class and tribal enmity, as well as formation of unauthorized paramilitary units shall be prohibited.

 Kenya

-Article 239.4. of Kenya constitution prohibits any paramilitary associations except authorized by an act of parliament.
+Article 239.4. of the Constitution of Kenya prohibits any paramilitary associations except authorized by an act of parliament.

 Article 239.4.
 A person shall not establish a military, paramilitary, or similar organisation that purports to promote and guarantee national security, except as provided for by this Constitution or an Act of Parliament.

 In addition, Article 91.2.(c). prohibits the use of paramilitary organizations or militias by political parties.

 Article 91.2.(c). establish or maintain a paramilitary force, militia or similar organisation;

 Mozambique

-Article 52.3. of Mozambique constitution prohibits any armed associations of a military or paramilitary nature.
+Article 52.3. of the Constitution of Mozambique prohibits any armed associations of a military or paramilitary nature.

 Article 52.3.
 Armed associations of a military or paramilitary nature, as well as associations that promote violence, racism, xenophobia or pursue aims that are against the law, shall be prohibited.

 North Macedonia

-Article 20 of North Macedonia constitution prohibits any military or paramilitary associations which do not belong to the Armed Forces.
+Article 20 of the Constitution of North Macedonia prohibits any military or paramilitary associations which do not belong to the Armed Forces.

 Article 20.
 Military or paramilitary associations which do not belong to the Armed Forces of the Republic of Macedonia are prohibited.

 Oman

-Article 14 of Oman constitution prohibits any paramilitary formation.
+Article 14 of the Basic Statute of Oman prohibits any paramilitary formation.

 Article 14.
 Only the State establishes the armed forces, public security authorities and any other forces.
 All these forces belong to the Nation and their mission is to protect the State, ensure the safety of its territories, and guarantee the security and tranquillity of the Citizens.
 It is not permissible for any authority or group to establish military or paramilitary formations.
 The Law shall regulate the military service, general or partial mobilization, and the rights, duties, and rules of discipline of the armed forces, public security authorities, and any other forces the State decides to establish.

 Paraguay

-Article 42 of Paraguay constitution prohibits any paramilitary association.
+Article 42 of the Constitution of Paraguay prohibits any paramilitary association.

 Article 42.
 Secret associations and those of a paramilitary character are prohibited.